adrianpomilio/serverless-how-to/static-site-serverless/README.md

 ### Lesson 1
 We are going to create an S3 bucket via the AWS console.

 1. Log into your AWS console
 2. Select S3 from the options
 3. Select 'Create Bucket' from the S3 dashboard
 4. Enter a name for your bucket (this must be a unique name).
+In our example we are using a bucket name of serverless-how-to you need to create a unique name, and substitue that name when you see 'serverless-how-to'

 5. Choose a region for your bucket
 6. Select 'Create' (your bucket is now created)
 7. Select the magnifying glass to show your buckets properties